-FDA is responsible for protecting the public health by regulating human and animal drugs, biologics (e.g. vaccines and cellular and gene therapies), medical devices, food and animal feed, cosmetics, and products that emit radiation.
+FDA is responsible for protecting public health by regulating human drugs and biologics, animal drugs, medical devices, tobacco products, food (including animal food), cosmetics, and electronic products that emit radiation.

-But not all of these products undergo premarket approval —a review of safety and effectiveness by FDA experts and agency approval before a product can be marketed.
-In some cases, FDA’s enforcement efforts focus on products after they are already on the market.
-This is determined by Congress in establishing FDA’s authorities.
+But not all those products undergo premarket approval — that is, a review of safety and effectiveness by FDA experts and agency approval before a product can be marketed.
+In some cases, FDA’s enforcement efforts focus on products after they are already for sale.
+That is determined by Congress in establishing FDA’s authorities.
 Even when FDA approval is not required before a product is sold, the agency has regulatory authority to act when safety issues arise.

 FDA does not “approve” health care facilities, laboratories, or manufacturers.
-FDA does inspect product manufacturers to verify that they comply with good manufacturing practices.
+FDA does have authority to inspect regulated facilities to verify that they comply with applicable good manufacturing practice regulations.

-Owners and operators of domestic or foreign food, drug, and most device facilities are required to register with FDA.
+Owners and operators of domestic or foreign food, drug, and most device facilities must register their facilities with FDA, unless an exemption applies.
 Blood and tissue facilities also must register with the agency.

-Mammography facilities must be FDA certified.
-Mammography facilities are required to display their FDA certificates where patients can see them.
-The certificate indicates that the facilities have met stringent standards and can provide quality mammography.
+Mammography facilities must be FDA certified and must display their FDA certificates where patients can see them.
+The certificate indicates that the facilities have met stringent standards for providing quality mammography.